Our Favorite Videos About Brewing & Beer

 lager yeasts (stronger taste with higher alcohol yields).

-Alcohol calculated by the ABV (Alcohol By Volume), which is a percentage of alcohol by volume in solution derived from taking 2 measurements and some basic division.
+The amount of alcohol or ABV (Alcohol By Volume) is a calculated percentage, derived from taking 2 measurements and some basic division.

-Experimenting with different types of yeasts can yield lots of different results.
+Experimenting with different types of yeasts can yield lots of different resulting beers.

 Note: